Gustav III: Assassination

 To dare any possible assassins, the King went out into an open box facing the opera stage.
 And after roughly ten minutes he said "this would have been an opportunity to shoot.
 Come, let us go down.
 The ball seems to be merry and bright."
 The King with Baron Hans Henrik von Essen by his right arm went around the theatre once and then into the foyer where they met Captain Carl Fredrik Pollet.

 The King, von Essen and Pollet continued through a corridor leading from the foyer towards the opera stage where the dancing took place.
 On the stage several masked men – some witnesses talked of 20 or 30 men – made it impossible for the king to proceed.
 Due to the crowd, Pollet receded behind the King, who bent backwards to talk to Pollet.

 Anckarström stood with Ribbing next to him at the entrance to the corridor holding a knife in his left hand and carrying one pistol in his left inner pocket and another pistol in his right back pocket.
-They edged themselves behind the King, Anckarström took out the pistol from his left inner pocket and Ribbing or he pulled the trigger with the gun in Anckarström's hand.
+They edged themselves behind the King, Anckarström took out the pistol from his left inner pocket, then either he or Ribbing pulled the trigger with the gun in Anckarström's hand.
 Because of the King turning backwards the shot went in at an angle from the third lumbar vertebra towards the hip region.